Skip to content

 What language is Tōhoku-ben?

-Tōhoku-ben is a dialect of Japanese.
+Tōhoku-ben is a dialect of the Japanese language.

 Which region is Tōhoku-ben associated with?